mxc-commons/znd-servicemanager/BENCHMARKS.md

 ## Benchmark FetchNewServiceUsingReflectionAbstractFactoryAsFactoryBench

-This benchmark measures the time it takes to retrieve an item from a ConfigAbstractFactory, when the ConfigAbstractFactory is registered as a factory to service manager. mxc-servicemanager is about 10-15% faster than zend-servicemanager.
+This benchmark measures the time it takes to retrieve an item from a ReflectionBasedAbstractFactory, when the ReflectionBasedAbstractFactory is registered as a factory to service manager. mxc-servicemanager is about 10-15% faster than zend-servicemanager.
 This is a side effect of other changes applied to the service retrieval process.
 We did not do anything to improve ReflectionBasedAbstractFactory's performance.